-What is Rabbit Syphilis?
+What is rabbit syphilis?

 How did my rabbit get syphilis?

-What are the signs of Syphilis?
+What are the signs of syphilis in rabbits?

 How is rabbit syphilis diagnosed?

-How is syphilis treated?
+How is rabbit syphilis treated?

 Your veterinarian will treat the infection with two to three weekly administrations of injectable penicillin.

 Caution: oral penicillin may cause a fatal intestinal condition and should NEVER be used in rabbits.